BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 5. Go to File_system.h and change definition FILE_SYSTEM_MOUNT_METHOD to DO_NOT_FORMAT.
 6. Go to Network.h and change definition NETWORK_CONNECTION_METHOD to ONLY_READ_NETWORK_CONFIGURATION.
-7. Go to User_management.h and change definition INITIALIZE_USERS to DONT_INITIALIZE_USERS.
+7. Go to User_management.h and change definition INITIALIZE_USERS to DO_NOT_INITIALIZE_USERS.
 8. Compile sketch and run it on your ESP32 for the second time.

 Now you are almost there.
 Your ESP32 is already woriking as a server but there are a few minor things yet left to do.